-Let's start off with the metric that in my opinion is the most interesting - the average (mean) time that elapsed while the test server injected each message into the test ESP, then waited for it to come back.
-The lower the mean time, the better:
+Let’s start with the metric that, in my opinion, is the most interesting – the average (mean) time that elapsed while the test server injected each message into the test ESP, then waited for it to come back.
+The lower the mean, the better:

 GreenArrow was the fastest by far in terms of mean delivery time.
 Amazon SES and Mailgun are about a second and a half, and two seconds behind, respectively.
 Surprisingly, SendGrid took an average of 49.71 seconds.

 The relative rankings of each ISP are unchanged when we look at the median message delivery times.
 GreenArrow is still the fastest, and SendGrid is still the slowest.
 The numbers aren’t nearly as spread out as they were for the mean, though.
 This is due to some outliers weighing heavily on the mean figures.
 For example, the messages that took the longest to deliver was sent through SendGrid and took 12235.03 seconds, or 3.4 hours to be delivered.
 We dig into more details on these outliers in the “The Fast, The Slow and The Missing” section.